richard-ramos/demo-embark/instructions/6 Coding: dApp.md

     this._loadPosts();
 });
 ```
+> `onReady()` is used if you want to execute any action that uses EmbarkJS or web3 as soon as the page loads.

 2. Edit `_loadPosts`.
 Extract the functions `posts` and `numPosts` from the contract in order to read the posts content.